‘Truly thankful’: Thai captives return to Bangkok after over a year in Gaza

 The five captives were released last month in Khan Younis in southern Gaza as part of a ceasefire agreement between Hamas and Israel.

-Five Thai nationals held captive by Palestinian group Hamas in Gaza for more than a year have returned home after being released last month.
+Five Thai nationals held captive in Gaza for more than a year have returned home after being released last month.

 Watchara Sriaoun, Pongsak Thaenna, Sathian Suwannakham, Sarusak Rumnao and Bannawat Saethao were hugged by their families after they landed at Bangkok’s Suvarnabhumi airport on Sunday morning.